 Is there divorce planning that you are in favor of?

 Yes.
-Illinois divorce law recently changed with the adoption of maintenance guidelines.
-There are exceptions to these guidelines but they generally apply if the combined gross income is less than $250,000.
-The guidelines have very significant leaps in terms of the length of maintenance (alimony) that is presumptively to be paid.
+Illinois divorce law has changed with the adoption of maintenance guidelines.
+There are exceptions to these guidelines but they generally apply if the combined gross income is less than $500,000.
+The presumed length of maintenance increases with each anniversary date of the marriage.
 This is measured to the date of the filing of the divorce petition (petition for dissolution of marriage or commencement of the proceedings via the praecipe summons procedure).
-The major presumptive leaps in the length of maintenance are once a marriage is 5 years, 10 years, 15 years and 20 years long.
-In fact, there is generally a presumption that maintenance is indefinite (or for the length of the marriage) in cases where the marriage is more than 20 years in length.
-I believe this law is ill-advised because in a sense if a marriage is rocky it would encourage the spouse who would have to pay maintenance to file before one of these significant anniversary dates of the marriage.
+The major presumptive leap in the length of maintenance is once a marriage is 20-years long.
+There is generally a presumption that maintenance is indefinite (or for the length of the marriage) in cases where the marriage is 20 years or more in length.
+It should not be the public policy to encourage a divorce filing.
+Yet, if a marriage is truly rocky, the law encourages one who would have to pay maintenance to file before one of these significant anniversary dates of the marriage.
 Happy anniversary, indeed!

 Do you mean that people actually plan their divorce years ahead?

 Occasionally.
 A problem with improper divorce planning is that if one is caught at it the divorcing spouse loses credibility with the court.
 Any trial lawyer knows that credibility is perhaps the most important ingredient to fair treatment by the trial court.

 These financial papers include income tax returns, financial statements, stock brokerage account documents, banking papers, deposit slips, canceled checks (and bank statements), life insurance policies, statements from employer as to pension benefits, expense account statements.
 Keeping copies of such papers within a secure place may be helpful if the marriage is on the rocks.